Eddie Hayes (lawyer): Other work

 In 2006, when Hayes published his memoir Mouthpiece: A Life in—and Sometimes Just Outside—the Law (written jointly with Susan Lehman), describing his life and law career, Wolfe wrote its introduction.

 Hayes was a weekly contributor to The Sunday Supplement Show on Irish radio station Today FM until 2010.

 As of 2014, Hayes is a weekly correspondent on the John Batchelor Show, where he covers topics such as crime, NYC politics, and more.

 Personal life

 Hayes married Susie Gilder, model and actress, on May 31, 1986.
 Their wedding was covered in Vanity Fair.

 Hayes has struggled with psychological trauma from his abusive childhood and chronic depression for most of his life, and in his memoir, covers his efforts to treat it with therapy and eventually medication.
 He also abstains from drinking alcohol because of his father's alcoholism.
-However, Hayes has been motivated by his childhood trauma to help people, such as representing twenty 9/11 police widows who were having problems collecting relief money.
-"What I can't stand is somebody slapping somebody around.
-I don't like that.
-My father was a bad alcoholic."
+Hayes has been motivated by his childhood trauma to help people, such as representing twenty 9/11 police widows who were having problems collecting relief money.

 He has two children, a daughter named Avery and a son named John.
 Hayes's friend and sometimes partner, Bruce Cutler, is Avery's godfather.
 Avery was also featured in a Daily News article about daughters sartorially influenced by their fathers.